natcap/invest.users-guide/source/coastal_protection.rst

 In the presence of vegetation, it is often difficult to estimate the exact location of breaking, and there are not guidance or observation of avoided coastal erosion in the presence of natural habitats.
 Consequently, we estimate the amount of beach erosion in the presence of natural habitats by scaling the amount of erosion obtained in the absence of natural habitats by the ratio of reduction in runup values as well as the ratio of wave energy attenuation in the presence of vegetation.
 Final value of erosion in the presence of natural habitat is taken as the average of both values.

 **Muddy Environment**
 Muddy substrates, as found in marshes or mangrove forests, do not erode as sandy beaches.
 They are composed of cohesive sediments that are bound by electro-magnetic forces, and their resistance to wave- and storm-induced bed velocity is a function of their composition and level of consolidation.
 In our model, we estimate the hourly rate of scour of a consolidated bed :math:`E_m [cm.h^{-1}]` by following the method proposed by Whitehouse et al. (2000, Ch.
 4):

 .. math:: E_m=\begin{cases}
   36(\tau_o-\tau_e) m_e/C_M & \text{ if } \tau_o-\tau_e>0 \\
   0& \text{ if } \tau_o-\tau_e \leq 0
   \end{cases}
-   :label: ErMud
+   :label:ErMud

 where :math:`m_e` is an erosion constant and :math:`C_M` is the dry density of the bed.
 Both constants are obtained from site-specific measurement.
 However, we offer sample default values of :math:`m_e=0.001 m.s^{-1}` and :math:`C_M=70 kg.m^{-3}` in our input files.
 The variable :math:`\tau_e` is the erosion shear stress constant and is computed as: